D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 # Definition sets
 ## ADCS<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category refers to the various functions an ADCS implements.
+this category refers to the various functions an ADCS implements.
 It is to be used for the ADCS capability description.

 ## DataDependencies<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this part covers the physical dependencies between signals.
+this part covers the physical dependencies between signals.

 ## DataFlow<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category refers to the data processing.
+this category refers to the data processing.
 It should probably be renamed accordingly.
 It should define and organize the different types of processing encountered during drilling operations.
 A Thursday session was devoted to those items.
 Note that in the current version, control flow is also included: a controller is seen as a special type of processing unit, that generates commands based on measurements and set-points.
 This can of course be modified if deemed necessary.
 Note also that transmission is included there as well.
 A telemetry system is seen as a processing unit that only duplicates a signal, and a delay is associated to the duplication process.
 While this is a useful way of looking at telemetry, it is probably not intuitive enough.

 ## DataProviders<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: description of the different actors involved in the well construction process
+description of the different actors involved in the well construction process

 ## DataTransmission<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category contains all nouns and verbs used to describe the rig's telemetry, for each signal.
+this category contains all nouns and verbs used to describe the rig's telemetry, for each signal.
 Downhole telemetry has focus.

 ## DataValidity<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category contains all the nouns and verbs used to described the validity of signals.
+this category contains all the nouns and verbs used to described the validity of signals.
 Some signals are for example only valid while off-slips, downhole signals transmitted via mud-pulse telemetry require circulation.

 ## DrillingDataSemantics<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this is the part associated to the signal's description themselves.
+this is the part associated to the signal's description themselves.
 Dimensionality, data type are the main items to be described.

 ## DrillingEquipment<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: in this category fall all the standard equipment encountered on a drilling rig.
+in this category fall all the standard equipment encountered on a drilling rig.
 Note that the goal of the vocabulary is not to provide a detailed description of the rig.
 Therefore we only consider nouns that can help providing a signal context.

 ## DrillingIncident<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category refers mostly to the description of drilling incidents.
+this category refers mostly to the description of drilling incidents.

 ## DWISSemantics<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: definitions of the base noun and verb.
+definitions of the base noun and verb.
 All verbs and nouns in the DWIS vocabulary are children of those.

 ## EndPoints<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this is the part associated to the description of external end-points.
+this is the part associated to the description of external end-points.

 ## Hydraulics<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this part refers to the hydraulic circuit, and should only contain the "abstract" or conceptual part of the vocabulary.
+this part refers to the hydraulic circuit, and should only contain the "abstract" or conceptual part of the vocabulary.
 Additional nouns coming from the drilling equipment category will be used when constructing the semantic graphs.

 ## MechanicalModel<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: specialized vocabulary for the modelling of the drilling mechanics.
+specialized vocabulary for the modelling of the drilling mechanics.
 Covers in particular the so-called torque and drag models

 ## Mechanics<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this part refers to the mechanical circuit, and should only contain the "abstract" or conceptual part of the vocabulary.
+this part refers to the mechanical circuit, and should only contain the "abstract" or conceptual part of the vocabulary.
 Additional nouns coming from the drilling equipment category will be used when constructing the semantic graphs.

 ## Model<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: high level and generic vocabulary for mathematical models of the drilling process
+high level and generic vocabulary for mathematical models of the drilling process

 ## PhysicalLocation<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category contains the vocabulary necessary to specify the location of various items on a rig.
+this category contains the vocabulary necessary to specify the location of various items on a rig.
 Coordinate systems are the main element here.

 ## Quantities<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: quantities and units
+quantities and units

 ## TimeManagement<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category referes mostly to the description of the various clocks that can be encoutered on a rig, and their synchronization status with respect to each other.
+this category referes mostly to the description of the various clocks that can be encoutered on a rig, and their synchronization status with respect to each other.

 ## Uncertainty<!-- DEFINITION SET HEADER -->
+- Description:
-- Description: this category contains the nouns and verbs required to describe the various types of uncertainty attached to drilling signals.
+this category contains the nouns and verbs required to describe the various types of uncertainty attached to drilling signals.
 Uncertainties can be related to sensor characteristics, calculations, model calibration, data assimilation.

 # Nouns
 ## ActivableFunction <!-- NOUN -->
 - Display name: Activable Function
 - Parent class: [DWISNoun](#DWISNoun)
-- Attributes:
-- Specialization:
 - Description:

+- Definition set: ADCS
 - Examples:
-- Definition set: ADCS
 ## RunnableFunction <!-- NOUN -->
 - Display name: Runnable Function
 - Parent class: [ActivableFunction](#ActivableFunction)